 2 Portola Plaza

 Experience Monterey’s original craft brewery, Peter B’s Brewpub, located behind the Portola Hotel & Spa.
 Enjoy great food and award-winning handcrafted beers.
 Watch your favorite game on one of 18 HDTVs or enjoy the pet-friendly heated patio with fire pits.
-Peter B’s is open daily with nightly Happy Hour from 4–6:30pm.
-Open Su 9:30am–11pm, M–Th 11am–11pm, F–Sa 11–12am.
+Peter B’s is open daily with nightly Happy Hour from 4–6:30pm, as well as late night happy hour Su– 9:30–10:30pm.
+Open Su 11am–11pm, M–Th 4–11pm, F 4pm–12am, Sa 11am–12am.

 Happy Girl Kitchen Co.